 ii Other tokens

-In regards to the regulation of exchanges for payment tokens and utility tokens that do not qualify as securities, there are no licence requirements under Swiss law to operate such business in addition to ensuring compliance with Swiss AML requirements (see Section V).
+In regard to the regulation of exchanges for payment tokens and utility tokens that do not qualify as securities, there are no licence requirements under Swiss law to operate businesses of this kind other than ensuring compliance with Swiss AML requirements (see Section V).
 However, as the operation of such exchanges usually implies the acceptance of fiat currencies or such tokens on accounts or public keys of the exchange operator, a banking licence requirement could be triggered as an acceptance constituting an acceptance of deposits from the public (see Section IV).

-Similar to the provision of brokerage services, an exchange may benefit from the exemption for settlement accounts if the clients' funds accepted on own accounts or public keys are used solely for the execution of trades on the exchange, are not interest-bearing and are transferred on within 60 days.
-Further, this exemption would only be applicable if the clients were not exposed to an increased bankruptcy risk similar to clients of a foreign exchange trader (see Section IV).
+Similarly to the provision of brokerage services, an exchange may benefit from the exemption for settlement accounts if the clients' funds accepted on own accounts or public keys are used solely for the execution of trades on the exchange, are not interest bearing and are transferred on within 60 days.
+Further, this exemption would only be applicable if the clients were not exposed to an increased bankruptcy risk, similarly to clients of a foreign exchange trader (see Section IV).

 Further, an exchange can benefit from the sandbox exception pursuant to Article 6(2) SBO if fiat currencies and tokens with a value of less than 1 million Swiss francs are accepted from the exchange participants and if the participants are informed of the absence of any prudential supervision over the exchange operator and any protection from a deposit protection scheme.

 In any event, the operation of an exchange for tokens constitutes a money and asset transmitting service pursuant to Article 4(2) AMLO.
-Therefore, an exchange operator qualifies as a financial intermediary that is, in particular, subject to the affiliation obligation with an SRO or a licence requirement by FINMA as a financial intermediary.
+Therefore, an exchange operator qualifies as a financial intermediary that is, in particular, subject to the affiliation obligation with an SRO or a requirement to be licensed as a financial intermediary by FINMA.

 Regulation of miners